 “A tranquil and charming family run hotel, tucked beneath the ramparts in Rhodes' Old Town”

-Within, softened by lanterns and a rippling Jacuzzi-pool, you’ll find a listed 14th-century knights' lodging, lovingly renovated over 4 years in close consultation with the Greek archaeology department and local craftsmen.
-Overseeing it all is British artist Felicity Marshall who, with the help of her children, runs the place in a relaxed yet professional way.
-A medieval fountain looks out onto a spacious green courtyard, a 500-year-old domed hammam is still in use as a private steam room; even the radiators are made of marble.
+Within, softened by lanterns, two towering palm trees, pink bougainvillea and a rippling Jacuzzi-pool, you’ll find a listed 14th-century knights' lodging, lovingly renovated over 4 years in close consultation with the Greek archaeology department and local craftsmen.
+Overseeing it all, from behind the scenes, is British artist Felicity Marshall.
+With the help of her son Alex, she runs the place in a relaxed yet professional way.
+A medieval fountain looks out onto a spacious green courtyard, a 500-year-old domed hammam is still in use as a private steam room (in one of the suites); even the radiators are made of marble.

 From the light-filled breakfast lounge, next to the lovely Knight's Chamber, an external flight of stone stairs lead steeply to a salon on the first floor.
 Papered with books from floor to lofty timbered ceiling, this magnificent communal space is the kingpin around which the hotel's 5 other suites revolve.
 Some have mezzanine bedrooms (handy for kids), others are more romantic with hanging candelabras and stained-glass windows - but all have that happy combination of medieval grandeur and modern comfort.